-On this page, our Glendale drunk driving lawyers provide useful information about California DUI Law, and we discuss how we may be able to help your case:
+On this page, our Glendale drunk driving lawyers provide useful information about California DUI Law, and we discuss how we may be able to help your DMV and criminal cases:

 - Two days to six months in jail, but that is usually suspendable

 - Fines ranging from the mid-hundreds to low thousands

 - A driver’s license suspension of about six months, though defendants can often keep driving with an ignition interlock device (IID) installed

 The laws get stricter for second and third DUIs: Fines may be in the thousands, DUI school may last up to thirty months, jail time may be mandatory, and defendants may have to install an ignition interlock device in their vehicle.
 And a fourth DUI in ten years will always be charged as a felony, even if no accident occurred.